 We welcome enquiries from parents/carers of children aged 3-7.
 We would be delighted to show you around our school in order to help you choose the school that is right for your child.
 Please contact the school office on 01491 836408 or email email@example.com to arrange a visit and meet the Headteacher.

-The local authority (not the school) is responsible for allocating places at St Nicholas Infants' School.
-The school is able to take 60 new children into its Foundation Stage classes (F1) each year.
+The local authority (not the school) is responsible for allocating places at St Nicholas C.E.
+Infants' School.
+The school is able to take up to 60 children in each of the Reception, Year 1 and Year 2 cohorts.

-For Year 3, children transfer to our feeder school, Fir Tree Junior School, Radnor Road, Wallingford.
+For Year 3, children transfer to Fir Tree Junior School, Radnor Road, Wallingford.

 Oxfordshire County Council admissions website: www.oxfordshire.gov.uk/admissions